Stefan20162016/dli_workshop_GTC_2021/README.md

-# dli_workshop_GTC_2021
+# NVIDIA dli workshop from the GTC 2021:
-DLI workshop GTC 2021: Applications of AI for Anomaly Detection  -- RECAP:
+DLI workshop GTC 2021: Applications of AI for Anomaly Detection

-Why is the kdd99 dataset so easy?
+## Why is the kdd99 dataset so/too easy?

 1. some simple rules find > 99% of majority classes
 2. UMAP finds good 2-D represenation